 Healthy debates can quickly devolve into personal attacks and do some serious damage to your relationship.
 It's hard to avoid, especially when many of the hot button political issues hit very close to home.

 But, let's say you're a staunch republican, and you fall madly in love with a hardcore democrat — can you make your relationship work in spite of your wildly different political views?
 And how can you deal with the inevitable rising tensions as election day fast approaches?
-4 Questions You Should Never Ask Your Man
+4 Irritating Questions You Should Never Ask Your Man (Like, Ever)

 If you and your significant other have opposing political viewpoints, you are going to face challenges in you relationship — especially if you're both very passionate about those viewpoints.
 It's certainly not easy to manage, but it's not impossible either.
 Here are a couple of things you can do.